jessicapita/sagrei-cuba/script.md

                                                     % of missing data

 ```
-Most of the individuals have less than 0.1 missing data. <br> <br>
+Most of the individuals have less than 0.1 missing data <br> <br>
-Create a list of individuals with more than 30% missing data.
+Create a list of individuals with more than 30% missing data
 ```
 mawk '$5 > 0.3' out.imiss | cut -f1 > lowDP.indv
 ```